kisom/kyleisom.net-archive/source/book/outline/index.markdown

 0. chapter: basic introduction to the goals of information security and why it's important
 	* it's not just to make your users angry ;)
 	* securing information with basic UNIX file permission security

-0. chapter: securing information with cryptography
-	* encouraging users to use basic security precautions

-0. chapter: practical threat modeling
+	* code-free chapter
+0. chapter: the different kinds of crypto - a high level overview, usage scenarios
-0. chapter: cryptography's role in the world
+   	* cryptography's role in the world
 	   	* information security objectives
 	   	* what it doesn't do
-0. chapter: the different kinds of crypto - a high level overview, usage scenarios
 	* stream ciphers
 	* block ciphers
 	* public key ciphers
 	* hybrid ciphers
+	* cryptographic hashing
+	* HMAC
+	* code-free chapter
+0. chapter: trust, usability, and the social security problem
+   	* security isn't just a technical problem
+	* trust is a weakness
+	* to be useful, some weaknesses have to be introduced
+	* code-free chapter
+0. chapter: practical threat modeling
+   	* code-free chapter
 0. chapter: stream ciphers
 0. chapter: block ciphers
 	* key entry: password v. random generation